Dreaming381/Latios-Framework/README.md

 toolkit and stay out of the way.
 A developer using it should always feel in control.
 If not, there’s likely an issue worth bringing to attention.

-In addition, the Latios Framework strives to fix multiple fundamental performance and behavior issues within Unity’s ECS packages.
+The Latios Framework fixes multiple fundamental performance and behavior issues within Unity’s ECS packages.
 The results of such efforts are best demonstrated in [this video](https://youtu.be/AgcRePkWoFc).
 For a complete breakdown of these changes with each configuration and bootstrap, [check out this guide](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/What%20Parts%20of%20ECS%20Does%20the%20Latios%20Framework%20Change.md).

-0.5 marked the end of Phase II, where focus was placed on enabling technologies in Unity ECS such as audio and animation.
-Current Phase III development focuses on modernizing the technology for Entities 1.X and facilitating gameplay design.
+0.12 marks the end of Phase III, which focused on modernizing the framework for Entities 1.X and facilitating gameplay design.
+Phase IV will focus on higher-level workflows and advancing existing technologies.

 Long term, the Latios Framework’s mission is to dramatically reduce the development effort required to make highly artistic 3D games and short films.